 (Rebekah Griffiths is a British singer songwriter and a market analyst/economist by day.
 She is currently working on an EP entitled 1000 Voices, which tells the story of Jonestown from the different perspectives of those involved.
 She is also looking to extend this to a concept album entitled Silence Falls, which will expand on these themes.
-Her website is www.superfreakmusic.com and she can be contacted at email@example.com.)
+She can be contacted at firstname.lastname@example.org.)

 It all started, as I imagine it does with so many others, with a documentary.
 At first I attributed my obsessive search for answers to my Asperger’s, but soon I suspected that this wasn’t just me.
 It seems to have this effect on almost everyone who encounters it.
 There’s something about Jonestown: you somehow feel an inexplicable connection with these people.

 I also thought perhaps my own awareness was heightened because I was a missionary kid.
 I grew up in a place not dissimilar to Jonestown, which made the images of rustic wooden buildings, banana trees, and tractors stuck in the mud oddly familiar.
 I could almost imagine myself in the pavilion with its concrete floor, tin roof and balmy tropical air, surrounded by friends and family.